immunant/dwarf-writer/Disassembly_data.md

 ## Anvill's python plugin

-Currently the only disassembly data source supported is a subset of the [JSON specification](https://github.com/lifting-bits/anvill/blob/master/docs/SpecificationFormat.md) produced by [Anvill's](https://github.com/lifting-bits/anvill/) python plugin which supports x86, ARM and SPARC.
+This tool supports a subset of the [JSON specification](https://github.com/lifting-bits/anvill/blob/master/docs/SpecificationFormat.md) produced by [Anvill's](https://github.com/lifting-bits/anvill/) python plugin which supports x86, ARM and SPARC.
 See the spec docs for details on what it can provide.

 ### Setting it up